wovo/hwcpp/readme.md

 - updater: copyright, etc
 - add 'number of loops' to blink, kitt, walk
 - combine mirror and invert mechanics?
-- fanout for ports - how to use the same name?
 - ws2812 doesn't work??
 - due in-line delays only up to 6, stm32 up to 10
 - suppress stm32 asm warning